Certora/Documentation/docs/cvl/ghosts.md

 ```

 If we do not apply any linking or dispatching for the call done on the target `a`, the call to `transfer` would havoc.
+During a havoc operation, the Prover conservatively assumes that almost any possible behavior can occur.
+In particular, it must assume that during the execution of the `a.transfer` call,
+non-persistent ghosts can be updated arbitrarily (e.g. by other contracts),
+and thus (assuming `reentrancy_happenedt` were not marked as persistent),
+the Prover considers the case where `reentrancy_happened` is set to `true` due to the havoc.
+Thus, when the `CALL` hook executes immediately after,
+it does so where the `reentrancy_happened` value is already `true`,
+and thus the value after the hook will remain `true`.

-In the lower-level view of the tool, the sequence of events that happens is as follows:
+In the lower-level view of the tool, the sequence of events is as follows:
-1. A call to `a.transfer` which cannot be resolved and results in a havoc operation.
-Non-persistent ghosts are havoced, in particular `reentrancy_happened`.
+1. A call to `a.transfer` which cannot be resolved and results in a {ref}`havoc <glossary>` operation.
+Non-persistent ghosts are havoced, in particular `reentrancy_happened` if it were not marked as such.
 2. A `CALL` hook executes, updating `reentrancy_happened` based on its havoced value, meaning it can turn to true.

 Therefore even if the addresses of `a` and `NotReentrant` are distinct, we could still falsely detect a reentrant call as `reentrancy_happened` was set to true due to non-determinism.
 The call trace would show `reentrancy_happened` as being determined to be true due to a havoc in the "Ghosts State" view under "Global State".

 ### Persistent ghosts that survive reverts
-In this example, we use persistent ghosts to figure out if a revert happened with user-provided data or not.
+In this example, we use persistent ghosts to determine if a revert happened with user-provided data or not.
 This can help distinguishing between compiler-generated reverts and user-specified reverts (but only in [Solidity versions prior to 0.8.x](https://soliditylang.org/blog/2020/10/28/solidity-0.8.x-preview/)).
 The idea is to set a ghost to true if a `REVERT` opcode is encountered with a positive buffer size.
 As in early Solidity versions the panic errors would compile to reverts with empty buffers, as well as user-provided `require`s with no message specified.